AdaCore/git-hooks/README.md

   to be shared, and thus the hooks will reject updates that create a new lightweight tag, unless this config option is defined to `true`.

+* **`hooks.branch-ref-namespace`** [list]:

+  A list of regular expressions matching reference names which are considered to be branches.
+Each entry in this list extends the list of references that are recognized as branches by this repository.

+  Note that the regular expression must match the entire reference name for the reference to be considered a branch.
+For instance, to allow branches whose reference name starts with `refs/vendor/`, the associated namespace entry should be `refs/vendor/.*` (the `.*` is important).

+  Unless the `hooks.use-standard-branch-ref-namespace` option is set to `false`, this namespace implicitly includes the necessary information to recognize all standard branches, as well as branches used by Gerrit.

 * **`hooks.combined-style-checking`** (default value: **false**):

   By default, the pre-commit checks are performed on each commit